luishmcmoreno/hacktoberfest-hack/readme.md

-# hacktoberfest hack
+# Hacktoberfest Hack

-We created this repository by taking advantage of the hacktober Fest opportunity to study some Web Components.
+We created this repository by taking advantage of the HacktoberFest opportunity to study some Web Components.